Gender equality in Rwanda: Ending gender-based violence

 Although Rwanda outlawed marital rape in 2009, there is still some work left to end gender-based violence in the country.
+In 2009, the gender-based violence campaign found that, during a 3 year period, 259 wives were murdered by their husbands, there were 2000 rape cases reported, and there were 10,000 rapes of children under the age of 18.
 As of 2015, 21 percent of women in Rwanda experienced physical and/or sexual intimate partner violence over the course of 12 months.
 This statistic is still a large improvement from when a vast number of women were raped during the genocide.
-Organizations like the Rwanda Women's Network have been created to help fight against domestic violence and gender-based violence.